NovusEdge/c-learning-journey/day_002/README.md

 + Semantic rules assign meanings to valid statements of the language.

-A more simpler discription for `syntax rules`:
+A more simpler description for `syntax rules`:
 > Check's if the programming language's "grammar" is all right and not gibberish.

 The following diagram shows the process for compilation: